dennisreimann/uiengine/packages/uiengine-core/docs/page.md

 ### Theme templates

+These templates are predefined in the theme.
-These templates are layouts for the documentation pages:
+They are used for the standard documentation pages:

-- `theme:documentation` – the default page template that contains the title and description (rendered markdown).
+- `documentation` – the default page template that contains the title and description (rendered markdown).
-- `theme:component` – the template a component page gets rendered with, listing the component details and its variants.
+- `component` – the template a component page gets rendered with, listing the component details and its variants.
-- `theme:schema` - the template the schema page gets rendered with: It contains tabular data of the [component schema](./schema.md).
+- `schema` - the template the schema page gets rendered with: It contains tabular data of the [component schema](./schema.md).

 ### Your custom templates